 Now we have the undetected keyword in a custom field.

 So, the next step is to send that data to the Google Sheet we made before.
 And we do that with a Rule in ManyChat:

 And you don’t have to copy this flow yourself.
-Just click on the button below and you can download them right away!
+Just click on the button below, type in “user input dashboard template” and you can download them right away!

 Once you have downloaded my ManyChat template (with the button above), don’t forget to change the Google Sheet action to the right Google Sheet:

 And we are all set!